jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

-Let's define our iControl REST endpoint for our extension to be: `/mgmt/shared/TrustedDevices.
+Let's define our iControl REST endpoint for our extension to be: `/mgmt/shared/TrustedDevices`.

 This is a much simplier API then AS3, so we will only support `GET` and `POST` requests with complete declarations.
 We won't support additional URL namespaces or `POST` `action` attributes like AS3 does.
 We won't implement and fancy ODATA or graphql filtering complications.
 All that stuff can be added in another container which frontends interactions with the Application Services Gateway.
-Remember, we're decomposing to be cloud ready.
+Remember, *we're decomposing* to be cloud ready.

 Notice that our `targetUsername` and `targetPassword` attributes are `writeOnly`.
 That means they should only be present in `POST` requests.
 Our `state` attribute is `readOnly`, so it can not be set in a `POST` request, but will be present in the responses to `GET` or `POST` requests.